Bern, the Beer Capital

 #7 Beer in the BearPark?

 Bern, bears, and beer go together like hops and malt.
 The famous BearPark, where Bern’s brown bears Finn and Björk live with their daughter Ursina in a 6,000 m2 natural enclosure, is just a stone’s throw away from the “Altes Tramdepot,” a restaurant and brewery rolled into one.
-While papa bear Finn takes his daily bath outside in the Aare, inside 3,100 hectoliters of beer are brewed every year in one of the world’s best brewery facilities.
-The two huge, gleaming copper vats stand in the middle of the restaurant, and even the corridor to the restrooms is an experience thanks to the brewing room in the cellar.
-Incidentally, if you have to look up the difference between top-fermented and bottom-fermented in a dictionary (sorry, on Google), then master brewer Christian Stoiber and his colleagues can offer some assistance: the “Altes Tramdepot” restaurant offers a 45-minute journey through the world of beers every Saturday (“Meet the Brewery”), as well as beer brewing classes lasting several hours that are offered every now and then or upon request.
+While papa bear Finn takes his daily bath outside in the Aare, inside 3,100 hectoliters of beer are brewed every year.
+The two huge, gleaming copper vats are located in the middle of the restaurant, and the brewing room in the cellar makes the way to the restroom an experience.
+By the way, if you have to look up the difference between top-fermented and bottom-fermented in a dictionary (sorry, on Google), then master brewer Christian Stoiber and his colleagues can offer some assistance: the restaurant “Altes Tramdepot” offers a 45-minute journey through the world of beers (“Meet the Brewery”), as well as beer brewing classes every now and then or upon request.

 BOOK A "BRAUEREI-TREFF" SESSION

 Definitely no trouble brewing: ten years ago, a few thirty-somethings were experimenting with brewing their own beer in their garage.
 It worked so well that they quickly grabbed a hammer and chisel to transform an old pharmacy at the heart of Bern’s popular Breitsch district into a cool bar with an industrial look.
 After all, great beer needs a fantastic atmosphere, doesn’t it?
-Even on its opening night, Barbière (a microbrewery, trendy restaurant, and local bar rolled into one) sold 1,000 liters of beer and crippled the district’s traffic with the massive influx.
-Beer is still flowing freely there today.
-In the brewery in the back of Barbière, named “Garage” as a tribute to its earlier origins, the two master brewers Matthias and Christoph work on their own creations far beyond the mainstream.
+Even on its opening night, Barbière (a microbrewery, restaurant and bar rolled into one) sold 1,000 liters of beer and crippled the district’s traffic with the massive influx.
+In the brewery in the back of Barbière, named “Garage” as a tribute to its origins, the two master brewers Matthias and Christoph work on their own creations far beyond the mainstream.
 Inspired by Belgian, English, and American brewing culture, they have now created well over 50 beers – the favorites being stout, porter, and India pale ale.
 The sparklingly fresh house beer can be exclusively enjoyed straight from their taps.